 Via Lata is the secondary architecture studio, located on the west-side of Piazza Collegio Romano.
 As with all our studio spaces, it is open during normal business hours, but hours are flexible based on student needs.
 To access the studio, you will be given a special code which works on the entrance door, which changes periodically.
-When you arrive, the code is 1397\.
+You will be provided with an entry code during orientation.
 To ensure everyone's safety, please do not share the code with anyone outside of the program.